huzheng16/ZhengHuLab/content/project/LineageTracing/index.md

   focal_point = "Smart"
 +++

-The recent breakthrough of combining single cell transcriptomics and lineage tracing (e.g. using an evolving barcode by CRISPR/Cas9 editing) provides unprecedented opportunity to understand the mechanisms of cell fate decisions.
-We develop computational methods for analyzing single-cell lineage tracing and transcriptomic data with an aim to understand the population dynamics of somatic cells during tissue development and tumor initiation.
+The recent breakthrough of single-cell lineage tracing technologies (e.g. CRISPR/Cas9-based lineage tracing) offers an unprecedented opportunity to study the mechanisms of cell-fate decisions.
+We develop computational methods for analyzing single-cell RNA-seq and parallel lineage tracing data with an aim to understand the cell-state transitions in organ development and tumor evolution.